openssl-req - PKCS#10 certificate request and certificate generating command

 - -key filename|uri

-This specifies the key to include and to use for request self-signature and for self-signing certificates produced with the -x509 option.
-It also accepts PKCS#8 format private keys for PEM format files.
+This option also accepts PKCS#8 format private keys for PEM format files.

 - -keyform DER|PEM|P12|ENGINE

 The format of the private key; unspecified by default.
 See openssl-format-options(1) for details.